Louis603/Github-commits-api/README.md

 * Database initialization
     rails db:migrate
 * How to run the test suite
-    run "rails s" in console to run the server hit the endpoint of "localhost:3000/getProject/:owner/:repo" of the project you want to seed into the DB
+    run "rails db:migrate" to establish the three models run "rails s" in console to run the server hit the endpoint of "localhost:3000/getProject/:owner/:repo" of the project you want to seed into the DB
 * Services (job queues, cache servers, search engines, etc.)